Severe thunderstorm watch for southeast Nebraska until midnight

 A tornado or two possible

-statute miles east and west of a line from 35 miles northeast of
+statute miles north and south of a line from 15 miles southwest of

-Beatrice NE to 10 miles east southeast of Dodge City KS.
+Concordia KS to 60 miles east southeast of Beatrice NE.
 For a

 complete depiction of the watch see the associated watch outline